 LaTonya: [21:52] It just makes me not want to do it and it’s not the way that I organize the rest of anything else I do.

 [21:58] We use information these days in a way in which it is freely and easily available.
-Google.
+I mean, Google.
 Sometimes you forget how amazing Google is.
-You can put in, what is it?
-Plain language when you basically just ask and get a question in whatever language you want.
+You can put in what is it?
+Plain language when you basically just ask it a question in whatever language you want.

 Derek: [22:17] Right.
 Not even search terms, but you just ask the question for your exact question and it will interpolate.

-LaTonya: [22:21] Which part of what it does that make things easy to find but also it takes away all the barriers that we use to have to inform.
+LaTonya: [22:21] Which part of what it does that make things easy to find, but also it takes away all the barriers that we used to have to information.